Yves848/WingetPosh/readme.md

 - Removed the search parameter from search-WGPackage.
 - Allowing multiple selection in uninstall-WGPackage.
 - Removing crash brug when no package is found in search-WGPackage.
+- Removing the "-Interactive" switch to updage-WGPackage.
+If no Object is passed through the pipeline, it will automatically display an interactive grid
 - Update readme.md

 ### Examples